caltechlibrary/dataset/docs/datasetd.md

 - `/<COLLECTION_ID>/delete` returns documentation on the "delete" end point
 - `/COLLECTION_ID>/delete/<KEY>` requires the GET method.
 It will delete a JSON document for the key provided or return an HTTP error
 - `/<COLLECTION_ID>/attach` returns documentation on attaching a file to a JSON document in the collection.
-- `/COLLECTION_ID>/attach/<KEY>/<SEMVER>` requires a POST method and expects a content type of "application/octet-stream".
-Both key and semver (semantic version number) are required.
+- `/COLLECTION_ID>/attach/<KEY>/<SEMVER>` requires a POST method and expects a multi-part web form providing the filename.
+The document will be written the JSON document directory by `<KEY>` in sub directory indicated by `<SEMVER>`.
 See https://semver.org/ for more information on semantic version numbers.
 - `/<COLLECTION_ID>/retrieve` returns documentation on how to retrieve a versioned attachment from a JSON document.
 - `/<COLLECTION_ID>/retrieve/<KEY>/<SEMVER>` returns the versioned attachment from a JSON document or an HTTP error if that fails
 - `/<COLLECTION_ID>/prune` removes a versioned attachment from a JSON document or returns an HTTP error if that fails.